-East Yorkshire is mostly known for its beaches, seaside town of Bridlington and its city, Kingston Upon Hull.
-But, much like its neighbours North & West Yorkshire it has some of the most beautiful villages surrounded by the rolling chalk hills of the Yorkshire Wolds.
-We put together a list of some of the most pleasant villages East Yorkshire has to offer.
+East Yorkshire, or the East Riding of Yorkshire as it’s otherwise known, is most famous for the undulating hills of the Yorkshire Wolds, its beaches, the seaside town of Bridlington and its city, Kingston Upon Hull.
+But, much like its neighbours North & West Yorkshire, it has some of the most beautiful villages surrounded by the rolling chalk hills of the Yorkshire Wolds.
+North Yorkshire, with its two National Parks, gets the most tourism, but the lesser-known part of God’s Own Country is just as beautiful.
+To showcase it, I’ve compiled a list of some of the best villages in East Yorkshire to visit.

-Situated close to the great old market town of Driffield, Capital of the Wolds makes it a great palce to start.
-It can’t be a bad place to visit if it inspired one of the world’s greatest painters David Hockney to sit down and paint it’s beautiful war mural – can it?
+Situated close to the great old market town of Driffield, the Capital of the Wolds makes it a great place to start.
+It can’t be a bad place to visit if it inspired one of the world’s greatest painters David Hockney to sit down and paint its beautiful war mural – can it?
 You can take in the splendour of Sledmere House also.
 Used for weddings, the house has the most beautiful grounds to wander around.
 We’d say it is well worth a visit.
+Another village located in the Yorkshire Wolds, it’s also home to some fantastic local walks as well as a quaint whitewashed pub, The Triton Inn for a post-walk drink.

 Just outside of Market Weighton, Goodmanham is another village along the beautiful Yorkshire Wolds Way.
 The village is built on a south-facing slope of the Yorkshire Wolds – which may help with its pull.
-After all we all love a bit of sunshine.
-It has a delightful traditional country pub which has a museum that holds vintage motorcycles, pots and pans, pub interiors and more.
+After all, we all love a bit of sunshine.
+It has a delightful traditional country pub, which has a museum that holds vintage motorcycles, pots and pans, pub interiors and more.
+The village has its origins dating back to the Iron Age and is a great example of the rural charm of East Yorkshire.

 Found in the centre of the Yorkshire Wolds, just 5 miles from Driffield, Kilnwick is surrounded by natural beauty.
 The village also has a wonderful pond that is ripe with lush greenery to be enjoyed – especially in the summer months.
 The 18th-century park, Kilnwick Percy is a picturesque place to visit with a mature woodland, ornamental water, church and deserted village site.
 The site is now mainly in the ownership of the Madhyamaka Buddhist Centre.